tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/Activities/01-Stu_Trading_Functions/Solved/README.md

 3. generate_signal(): Generates trading signals from a financial API closing price data.

-4. execute_backtest(): Tests the execution of the strategy dictated by the signal data against a proposed initial capital allocation.
+4. execute_backtest(): Tests the execution of the strategy dictated by the signal data against a proposed initial capital allocation and share size.

 5. place_order(): Makes a call to a financial API to place an order to buy or sell an asset.